Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 want to either run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment, or use an rvm gemset.

-NOTE: If you're on an ARM based machine try

-        bundle install --without development,test

-instead.
-For details see [Bugreport #829](http://bugs.joindiaspora.com/issues/829).

 ### Configure Diaspora